zach-zabetakis/DQC/data/README.md

 `(H) reward.item` - item reward upon quest completion

+## Recruit

+Monster recruits that may fight alongside you if you gain their trust and have in your possession a token of control.

+`(A) name` - nickname given to this monster

+`(B) species` - monster type, corresponds with name in monster file

+`(C) owner` - player controller, corresponds with name in character file

+`(D) status` - semicolon separated list of status ailments

+`(E) curr_HP` - current HP value.
+When HP reaches 0 the recruit is lost forever

+`(F) curr_MP` - current MP value.
+Required to cast spells

 ## Shield

 Items which can be equipped in a character's SHIELD slot.
 Note that description is for display purposes only.